ClickCease

 However, to attract and retain top talent, you might want to add perks on top of their monthly salaries.

-Remember, you’re not the only one outsourcing work to the Philippines.
+Remember, you’re not the only one outsourcing work to these countries.
 Multinational companies, for example, use attractive benefit packages to snatch up top talent in the country.
 To stand out and get the best remote workers, you also need to offer good benefits to potential employees.

 What does the future look like for your business?